 You may know that our mission at the National Center for Fathering is to inspire and equip dads.
-I’ll tell you up front: today’s blog is pure inspiration.
-When you see these photos, I think you’ll agree….
+Today’s blog is pure inspiration.
+When you see these photos, you’ll agree….

 Here’s what happened not long ago when a dad named Lane came home after a week-long work trip.
 His nine-year-old son Andy, without his mom helping or even knowing about it, created and left a series of handwritten notes around the house, like a scavenger hunt for his dad.

 The first note was on the front door:

 “Dear Dad, I know right now as you are reading this I am asleep.
 I have had a very good week.
 Especially when I got that Bionicle set.
 Tomorrow morning may you please leave a letter of how your week went?
 Love, your son Andy.”

 A few steps into the house, Lane got his first clue:

 “First clue: Go to the kitchen [for] a bite to eat.
 Then go [to] the loft for your second clue.”

 Andy thought about his dad being hungry when he first got home!
 Here’s the second clue:

 “Second clue: Go to the kids’ room and you will find your third clue.”